Foster / Kinship Care Education Trainings

 Monthly meetings will be hosted by Jim Nielsen and Yaraid Hamilton.
 The meeting will provide Foster and Adoptive dads a safe place to ask questions and share techniques that other dads use to raise children.

 In this workshop you will learn how to work with the hand you were dealt.
 We will discuss emotional regulation, cognitive flexibility, literal thinking, social skills, temperament sensory /motor skills and problem solving.

 Twice a year, a local family law attorney, who is also a kinship provider, facilitates a clinic to assist participants with filling out guardianship papers.
 During this clinic, any questions regarding legal issues surrounding kinship care can be addressed.

 This regular class focuses on the issues relative caregivers are faced with as they raise their family's children.
 Family dynamics, school advocacy, working with the system, and obtaining necessary resources are some of the topics covered.
-Located in both Humboldt and Del Norte Counties, these classes offer support and resources to family members who are caregivers, or who may be concerned about the children, and wondering what is possible.
+Located in Humboldt, Del Norte, and Redway, these classes offer support and resources to family members who are caregivers, or who may be concerned about the children, and wondering what is possible.
 Once a quarter, a family law attorney is available at this class.
 He is a kinship provider and can assist you with any needed legal issues.